 Of course, you don’t want to force yourself too hard and hurt your muscles, but you don’t as well want to stay where you are forever.
 Challenge yourself and give yourself a further point to reach every time.
 Having a yoga trainer can help encourage you to push your limits and don’t quickly give up.

 3. Use ropes and straps:

 It’s ok to get a little help using yoga accessories especially ropes and straps to stretch and reach put to toes or bending all the way back.
-Yoga Blocks as well can help in forward folds to find better alignment.
-Generally speaking, blocks will support your hands and knees to increase your back, arms and legs flexibility.
+Yoga Blocks as well can help in forwarding folds to find better alignment.
+Generally speaking, blocks will support your hands and knees to increase your back, arms, and legs flexibility.

 Breathing easy and slowly helps your muscles stretch.
 With each inhale, focus on alignment and check on the integrity of your posture, and with each exhale, think about letting go and sinking a little deeper into the posture.
 Remember to also, remain calm and stay relaxed.
 A lot of our muscle tension comes from your brain and its doubts, leading the sympathetic nervous system triggers muscle contraction.
 Keep your breath long and smooth and remind yourself that you are safe so your brain and nervous system can relax.
 This will inevitably lead to your muscles relaxing.

 Give yourself more time and don’t end it too soon.
 Your muscles need time to relax.
 Staying in a pose for five breaths is good for your muscles.
 Stay for few long minutes and you will be amazed by how much deeper your muscles relaxed at the end compared to when you started.